cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 TBD_2 (requested assignment 396):

-: A COSE header parameter named `vdp` (short for "verifiable data structure parameters"), which conveys a map containing verifiable data structure proofs organized by proof type.
+: A COSE header parameter named `vdp` (short for "verifiable data structure proofs"), which conveys a map containing verifiable data structure proofs organized by proof type.
   Correspondingly, this document introduces a new verifiable data structure proof registry that registers the integers used to identify verifiable data structure proof types.

 The other codepoints in this document are assigned from the registries established in this draft, they are therefore not marked TBD.